-Assisted by a skilled legal support staff, Winter, Winter & Behrens has provided expert legal counsel in a wide variety of areas for nearly 90 years.
+Assisted by a skilled legal support staff, Winter Law has provided expert legal counsel in a wide variety of areas for 91 years.
 A sample of those areas is included below:

 There is a wide variety of basic legal formats for structuring a Business Organization.
 Each type has its own special characteristics, uses and limitations.
 The proprietorship, partnership, and corporation are the most popular and well known.
 A newer but increasingly popular form of business organization is a limited liability company.

 An attorney can avert many legal issues that may arise in forming these types of businesses and he or he can advise people on the best business formation for their needs.
 An attorney can also help research any possible issues concerning intellectual property, hiring employees, taxation and other legal matters that can arise when forming and running a business.
 Further information available at Wisconsin Business Law.

 Estate planning involves addressing all of a party’s preferences as to financial dispensations pursuant to one’s death, as well as establishing directives for health care and burial/funeral wishes.
 These include but are not limited to all of the property a person owns or controls, whether in sole name or not, partnership, joint ownership arrangement, or trust, and all other monies that would be generated upon a person’s death, as well as any financial obligations incurred prior to a person’s death.
 Further information available at Estate Planning.